chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 **Note** Individual analyses can be run separately, but `sbatch_bootstrap_all_output.sh` runs all analyses in a single script.

-#### Tables
-Tables are created using scripts in directories with the `Tables_*` prefix.
-These generate output in both `.csv` and `.tex` formats for main and supplementary analyses.

 #### Figures

-The following bash script can be run to generate all figures presented in the main analyses and parts of the appendinx.
+The following bash script generates all figures presented in the main results and appendix.
+Figures for supplementary analyses (which include superettes in the low-access indicator) are produced separately as described in Step 4.

 ```bash
 bash Code/Analysis/sbatch_figures.sh